Talinka/k-system-introductory-task/README.md

 Web application, which shows list of users and allows to change user status.
 For creating the application was used create-react-app.
-For state managing it uses redux-toolkit
+For state managing it uses redux-toolkit.
+It's my first experience with TypeScript and Material-UI.

 ## Building The Code